Repeal Act (Virginia): Response

 A spokeswoman for Northam later issued a statement, saying: "No woman seeks a third trimester abortion, except in the case of tragic or difficult circumstances, such as a non-viable pregnancy or in the event of severe fetal abnormalities, and the governor's comments were limited to the actions physicians would take in the event that a woman in those circumstances went into labor."
-Democrat House Minority Leader Eileen Filler-Corn accused Republicans of an "orchestrated ambush" against Tran, and the Democratic Party of Virginia said Republicans sought to "deliberately misrepresent" the bill and were engaging in "fear-mongering" that represented "Trump-style national politics, rather than the Virginia way".
+Democratic House Minority Leader Eileen Filler-Corn accused Republicans of an "orchestrated ambush" against Tran, and the Democratic Party of Virginia said Republicans sought to "deliberately misrepresent" the bill and were engaging in "fear-mongering" that represented "Trump-style national politics, rather than the Virginia way".
 Gilbert responded by saying: "What my Democratic colleagues are most concerned about is what this moment actually revealed.
 It was a moment of unbridled honesty about their agenda and their legislation, and what it actually does."

 Delegate Dawn Adams, who had co-sponsored the bill, sent an e-mail to her constituents apologizing for co-sponsoring the bill, saying she didn't fully understand the bill and believed it would only repeal "onerous" restrictions on abortion enacted in 2012.
 Adams said that while the bill did repeal those restrictions, she "did not exercise due diligence", adding, "it sought to do much more", Adams said.
 "Had I researched each line of removed language, I would have seen that, and known that there was more research to be done.
 None of this changes that I believe women must have safe, legal options for abortion; but I also would have seen the utility of language that provides guidelines for how to ensure this."

 Conservatives predicted that efforts by Democrats to expand abortion would become a potent issue in the 2020 elections and play in to concerns that the Democratic Party is moving too far to the left.
 National Review columnist John McCormack said most Democratic candidates for president in 2020 had already shown support for the Repeal Act through their sponsorship of the Women's Health Protection Act, a federal law proposed in Congress that would override state restrictions on third-trimester abortions.